 While the examples described below illustrate the use of event-level data in constructing person-level total expenditures, these estimates can also be derived from the person-level expenditure file unless the characteristic of interest is event specific.

-In order to produce national estimates related to outpatient visits, expenditures and sources of payment, the value in each record contributing to the estimates must be multiplied by the weight (PERWT01F) contained on that record.
+In order to produce national estimates related to emergency room visits, expenditures, and sources of payment, the value in each record contributing to the estimates must be multiplied by the weight (PERWT01F) contained on that record.

 Example 1